 Now, the actionable steps: these are the strategies that worked for me in keeping sugar cravings under control.
 Try them to make it easier to say no to all that bad sugar!

-I ate lots of fruits and reversed my fatty liver, so I can only recommend them as long as you have them in moderation.
+I ate plenty of fruits and reversed my fatty liver, so I can only recommend them as long as you have them in moderation.
 You can read my thoughts about fatty liver and fruits here.

 2. Drink plenty of water